schamane/node-syslog/openspec/project.md

 **AND** prefer Podman if available and functional
 **AND** fall back to Docker if Podman unavailable
 **AND** log runtime selection for debugging purposes

+#### Requirement: Containerized Build Support
+The build system SHALL support containerized builds using Chainguard Wolfi OS for environment consistency and security.

+#### Scenario: Multi-stage Chainguard Build Architecture
+When building in containerized environment:
+- **THEN** system SHALL use Chainguard dev image for build stage
+- **AND** use Chainguard runtime image for final stage
+- **AND** copy only compiled artifacts to runtime stage
+- **AND** ensure build tools excluded from production image
+- **AND** support both Docker and Podman runtimes

+#### Scenario: Native Module Compilation with Wolfi
+When compiling native C++ modules:
+- **THEN** system SHALL use Wolfi OS build toolchain
+- **AND** provide all necessary build dependencies via apk
+- **AND** support node-gyp compilation in Chainguard environment
+- **AND** ensure N-API compatibility across Node.js versions

 ### GitHub Actions and Debugging Guidelines
 The system SHALL use GitHub Actions workflows with proper debugging and tracing support: